METHODS OF RAIN WATER HARVESTING SYSTEM

 “Combining different methods or customizing them to suit specific situations can lead to effective rainwater harvesting systems that benefit both individuals and the environment.”

-Rooftops: If buildings with impervious roofs are already in place, Flat & slope roof,the catchment area is effectively
+Rooftops: If buildings with impervious roofs are already in place, Flat & slope roofs, the catchment area is effectively

-available free of charge and they provide a supply at the point of consumption.
-This water can store by filtering
+available free of charge and they supply the point of consumption.
+This water can be stored by filtering

-mechanical filters (for independent house and small apartments),ancient sand bed filtration system with settlement
+mechanical filters (for independent houses and small apartments),ancient sand bed filtration system with settlement

-tank for Big apartment, commercial complex’s and industries.same can Recharge the the earth or Bore well.
+tanks for Big apartments, commercial complexes, and industries. same can Recharge the earth or Bore well.

 Catchment Area Characteristics